gaurichaudhari9/itsy-bitsy-python/README.md

 # Python Mini Projects
-A repository of all my mini projects coded in Python with full documentation.
+A repository of all my mini  and micro projects coded in Python with full documentation.

 Wiki Link of all documentations -